mohamedyd/awesome_resources/ml-datasets-models.md

 ## Large Language Models

+* [Docling](https://ds4sd.github.io/docling/): 𝑫𝒐𝒄𝒍𝒊𝒏𝒈: by IBM, supports different formats like PDF, DOCX, PPTX, XLSX, Images, HTML, AsciiDoc & Markdown, and exports to HTML, Markdown and JSON

+* [Nougat: Neural Optical Understanding for Academic Documents](https://facebookresearch.github.io/nougat/): this is a tool developed by Meta to extract knowledge stored in books and scientific journals.
+This OCR system converts documents into a markup language.

 * [Microsoft MarkItDown](https://github.com/microsoft/markitdown): a 100% open-source, one-stop solution for effortlessly converting any file to Markdown—perfect for text analysis, indexing, and more!

 * [LLM Compressor](https://github.com/vllm-project/llm-compressor): an easy-to-use library for optimizing models for deployment.
 LLM Compressor is open-source, integrates with HugginFace model repositories, and is compatible with the most popular open-source inferencing systems, such as VLLM Project and Hugging Face.